Palem1988/blocknetdx-utils/README.md

 # Running the tests

-Wallet needs to be encrypted and unlocked.
+Wallet needs to be encrypted.

 1. Update the tests.conf file with your credential parameters, and adjust the options to control some behaviors of the program.